TranManhHung0709/RISCV_SOC/README.md

 + v2 consists of the v1 but integrated a simple add IP and an addr_decoder to redirect the data to the correct place (DMEM/IP).
 I did this for better understanding of how multiple IP work togother

 There are 2 vitis file for 2 wrapper accordingly (v1/v2)

+There are 2 .xsa file ready if u want to run the design using zedboard